PokemonAutomation/About/Setup/Microcontroller/Microcontroller-Experienced.md

 <img src="images/tutorial-windows-pro-micro-2.png" height="600">

 5. Plug the Pro Micro into your computer.
-Wait for the drivers to install.
 6. Short the GND and RST holes. (use tweezers)

 <img src="images/tutorial-windows-pro-micro-3.jpg" height="600">